-Panthera is focusing on key areas where in which pumas face imminent threats, including the southern Greater Yellowstone Ecosystem, the central coast of California, the area surrounding Torres del Paine National Park in Chile and the western Sierra Madre mountains in Mexico.
+Panthera is focusing on key areas where in which pumas face imminent threats, including the southern Greater Yellowstone Ecosystem, the central coast of California and the area surrounding Torres del Paine National Park in Chile.
 Program activities include conflict mitigation, education, studying puma prey selection, addressing livestock predation, and studying the impact of reintroduced wolves in different parts of the puma’s range.

 Pumas exist in 28 countries across the Americas.
 Panthera’s Puma Program operates in 2 puma range states.

 The puma has the largest geographic range of any native terrestrial mammal in the Western Hemisphere, from southern Alaska down to the southern tip of Chile.

 The State of the Puma

 Pumas were eliminated from the entire eastern half of North America, except for a tiny population in Florida, within 200 years of European colonization.
 Today, the remnant puma population in Florida is endangered but recovering.

 The status of puma populations in Central and South America is largely unknown, but many are suspected to be in decline.